Evidlo/prelim/main.typ

   == Carruthers Orbit and Camera Geometry

-    The #gls("GSE") coordinate system (shown in @gse_coordinates) is a natural fit when describing spacecraft position and exospheric hydrogen distribution, since properties of the exosphere such as the hypothesized nightside (#rt("FIXME: first time this is mentioned in thesis")) tail are aligned to an Earth-Sun frame.
+    The #gls("GSE") coordinate system (shown in @gse_coordinates) is a natural fit when describing spacecraft position and exospheric hydrogen distribution, since properties of the exosphere such as the hypothesized nightside _geotail_ are aligned to an Earth-Sun frame.
 The rest of this manuscript uses #gls("GSE") in units of Earth radii (1 Re = 6371 km) either in cartesian or spherical coordinates.

     #figure(
         image("figures/gse_coordinates_placeholder.jpg", height: 10em),